nautobot/nautobot/nautobot/docs/plugins/development.md

 This view retrieves a random animal from the database and and passes it as a context variable when rendering a template named `animal.html`, which doesn't exist yet.
 To create this template, first create a directory named `templates/nautobot_animal_sounds/` within the plugin source directory.
 (We use the plugin's name as a subdirectory to guard against naming collisions with other plugins.)
 Then, create a template named `animal.html` as described below.

+### Utilizing Nautobot Generic Views

+Starting in Nautobot 1.1.0 via [PR](https://github.com/nautobot/nautobot/issues/14), some `generic` views have been exposed to help aid in plugin development.
+These views have some requirements that must be in place in order to work.
+These can be used by importing them from `from nautobot.core.views import generic`.

+More documentation and examples can be found in [Generic Views](../development/generic-views.md) guide.

 ### Extending the Base Template

 Nautobot provides a base template to ensure a consistent user experience, which plugins can extend with their own content.
 This template includes four content blocks: